bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

 use-cases that go beyond the capabilities of the pre-defined core library.

 For this reason, Bokeh provides different ways for users to supply custom JavaScript when necessary.
-This way, you can add custom or specialized behaviors in response to property changes and other events in the browser.
+This way, you can add custom or topics behaviors in response to property changes and other events in the browser.

 .. note::